Running with an Abdominal Strain

 Consult your doctor in case of pain hasn’t faded in spite of taking some of the above measures.

-They might recommend an ultrasound in order to check if there’s just a tear or an ongoing hernia.
+They may suggest an ultrasound to see if it’s a simple tear or something more, like a hernia.

-Next, your doctor’s advice about running with abdominal strain will depend on the nature, location, severity of the tear, as well as your fitness and health levels.
+Next, your doctor’s advice about running with abdominal strain will depend on the nature, location, severity of the tear, and your fitness and health levels.

 Recommended :